blat-blatnik/computerBear/_posts/2020-08-17-making-accurate-sleep-function.md

 That's looking very similar to the output for the spin-lock wait that we did before.
 Sometimes there are slight hiccups like that 16.98ms frame, but overall it's pretty much as perfect as we can hope to get.

 And the best part about it is that it uses way less CPU than a pure spin-lock.
-Mind you it still uses _a lot_ more CPU than a pure Sleep loop.
+Mind you it still uses more CPU than a pure Sleep loop.
 On my laptop it measures somewhere around 5% core usage on average, but that's way better than 100% with a pure spin-lock.
 We've basically cut down power usage by **95%** without a noticeable accuracy penalty.

 ## How we got here